aws-samples/sample-s3-rollback-tool/README.md

 3. A current inventory of the bucket is required.
 This can be provided manually (see the section [Creating a real-time inventory using the ListObjectVersions API](#creating-a-real-time-inventory-using-the-listobjectversions-api)), or the tool can detect and use an existing [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html).
 Soon it will also support [S3 Metadata live inventory tables](https://docs.aws.amazon.com/AmazonS3/latest/userguide/metadata-tables-overview.html).

-    - S3 Inventory report are supported in [Parquet or Apache ORC](https://docs.aws.amazon.com/athena/latest/ug/columnar-storage.html) format, when including all versions as well as all [additional metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configure-inventory.html#configure-inventory-console).
+    - S3 Inventory reports are supported in [Parquet or Apache ORC](https://docs.aws.amazon.com/athena/latest/ug/columnar-storage.html) format, when including all versions as well as all [additional metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configure-inventory.html#configure-inventory-console).
 They must not be stored with [KMS encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).
 See [Deployment workflow](#deployment-workflow) for additional detail.

 4. **The operations you want to roll back must be included in the inventory**.
 S3 Inventory reports are delivered daily (or weekly) and are eventually consistent and might not include recently added or deleted objects.
 This can add more than a day to the start of your recovery time.